-I really love a meditation class where I get to lie down and tune out with a sound bath, but the classes at Tian Yan Nei Gong are perfect for someone like me who likes to relax actively.
+I really love a meditation class where I get to lie down and tune out with a sound bath, but the classes at the Nei Gong Centre are perfect for someone like me who likes to relax actively.
 It is a meditation in movement.

-Tian Yan Nei Gong, 3/F Friendship Mansion, 345 Hennessy Road, Hong Kong
+The Nei Gong Centre, 3/F Friendship Mansion, 345 Hennessy Road, Hong Kong